renovatebot/renovate/lib/modules/datasource/custom/readme.md

 ### Yaml

-If `yaml` is used, response is processed by the `ts-yaml` library and then is converted into JSON.
+If `yaml` is used, response is parsed and converted into JSON for further processing.

 Suppose the body of the HTTP response is as follows: